-The problem that wildlife photographers face is that none of these zoomable flash heads have settings that go past 200mm, but you’ll almost certainly be using at least 300-400mm when shooting animals, and often more than 600mm!
 What you need is something that can constrain that flash output and focus it into a beam that’s more suitable for usage with these longer focal lengths.
-The MagBeam is just such a tool, and it uses a Fresnel lens to focus that flash output much like that which you would find in a spotlight at a theatre.
-The lens is build into a clever collapsible rubber tube that sticks to the front of your flash using incredibly strong magnets.
+The MagBeam from MagMod is just such a tool.
+It uses a Fresnel lens to focus that flash output, much like that which you would find in a spotlight at a theatre.
+The lens is built into a clever collapsible rubber tube that sticks to the front of your flash using incredibly strong magnets.

 MagMod claims the MagBeam will increase effective flash power by 2-3 stops, and I found this to be true in my testing.
-To be clear about this, obviously the flash has a finite amount of power that it’s able to pump out at any given setting, but what the MagMod MagBeam does is simply funnel all of that light into a much tighter circle, effectively increasing the brightness of the light in that one particular spot by 2-3 stops.
+To be clear about this, obviously, the flash has a finite amount of power that it’s able to pump out at any given setting, but what the MagMod MagBeam does is simply funnel all of that light into a much tighter circle, effectively increasing the brightness of the light in that one particular spot by 2-3 stops.

-Increased brightness is great, but there are other knock on effects from this.
-If you didn’t actually need the flash to be brighter, it means you can now turn your flash power down and get the same flash brightness you were getting before, but now using 2-3 stops less power.
-This means your batteries last longer, and your flash will recycle 4 times faster!
-That last part is a pretty big deal when you’re working with fast moving, skittish animals!
-It could very well make the difference between you getting the shot or not, because hot shoe flash recycle times can be a couple of seconds when they are used at full power.
+This means your batteries last longer, and your flash will recycle several times faster!
+That last part is a pretty big deal when you’re working with fast-moving, skittish animals.
+It could make the difference between you getting the shot or not because hot shoe flash recycle times can be a couple of seconds when used at full power.

 MagBeam Vs. Better Beamer Flash Extender

-Personally I much prefer the MagBeam though, because you can leave the magnetic adapter on your flash and that means setup time is literally under a second.
-If you’ve been surprised by a chance animal encounter then it could make the difference between getting the shot, and not.
-Being made from rubber also makes the MagBean feel much more durable, and the included soft pouch is a nice touch.
+Being made from rubber also makes the MagBeam feel much more durable, and the included soft pouch is a nice touch.
 The price difference between the two is about $40, but I think it’s well worth the extra money to get the MagBeam.
-I regularly use other MagMod accessories too, such as the gels and the grids, so for me it’s also part of a system, and I simply leave the magnetic adapter on my flash all the time.
-All the other accessories can be stacked together with the MagBeam too, so there’s potential for some interesting effects, such as gelling the flash with a CTO gel to shift the ambient white balance.
+I regularly use other MagMod accessories too, such as the gels and the grids, so for me, it’s also part of a system, and I simply leave the magnetic adapter on my flash all the time.

 Video Review